Your award letter, also known as your financial aid package, is a conditional offer of the financial aid you are eligible to receive.

 Estimated Cost of Attendance: This figure on your award letter is the estimated Cost of Attendance (COA) for our institution.
 A breakdown of all COA items are listed on your award letter

-Expected Family Contribution (EFC): This is the calculated amount a student (or family) is expected to contribute toward his/her cost of attendance.
+Expected Family Contribution (EFC): This is the calculated amount a student (or family) is expected to contribute toward the student's cost of attendance.
 This amount is calculated from the information provided on the student’s financial aid application (FAFSA) based on the standard federal needs analysis set forth by the Department of Education.

 Financial Need: This amount is determined by subtracting your EFC from the COA.